bhaveshharmalkar/bhaveshharmalkar.github.io/_posts/2025-11-04-datawarehouse.md

 ---
-title: "Data Warehouse and Analytics Project"
+title: "A complete SQL based Data Warehouse pipeline from ingestion to insights"
 description: "Comprehensive data warehousing and analytics project, from building a data warehouse to generating actionable insights"
 date: 2025-11-04 10:00:00 +0530
 categories: [Data-Engineering]